Replacing annotations with PHP attributes – with Rector

 };

-1. Use the provided sets by Symfony & Doctrine to automatically refactor all @Route and @ORM annotations to attributes.
+1. Use the provided Symfony and Doctrine sets to automatically refactor @Route and @ORM annotations to attributes.

 $rectorConfig->sets([